-• IDE (ATA) controllers have been in use since the 1980s.
-Initially, this type of interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
+• IDE (ATA) controllers are a backwards compatible yet very advanced extension of the disk controller in the IBM PC/AT (1984).
+Initially, this interface worked only with hard disks, but was later extended to also support CD-ROM drives and other types of removable media.
 In physical PCs, this standard uses flat ribbon parallel cables with 40 or 80 wires.
 Each such cable can connect two devices to a controller, which have traditionally been called "master" and "slave".
-Typical hard disk controllers have two connectors for such cables; as a result, most PCs support up to four devices.
+Typical PCs had two connectors for such cables; as a result, support for up to four IDE devices was most common.

-In VirtualBox, each virtual machine has one IDE controller enabled by default, which gives you up to four virtual storage devices that you can attach to the machine.
+In VirtualBox, each virtual machine may have one IDE contoller enabled, which gives you up to four virtual storage devices that you can attach to the machine.
 (By default, one of these four - the secondary master - is preconfigured to be the machine's virtual CD/DVD drive, but this can be changed.2)

-So even if your guest operating system has no support for SCSI or SATA devices, it should always be able to see the default IDE controller that is enabled by default.
+So even if your guest operating system has no support for SCSI or SATA devices, it should always be able to see an IDE controller.

 You can also select which exact type of IDE controller hardware VirtualBox should present to the virtual machine (PIIX3, PIIX4 or ICH6).
-This makes no difference in terms of performance, but if you import a virtual machine from another virtualization product, the operating system in that machine may expect a particular controller and crash if it isn't found
+This makes no difference in terms of performance, but if you import a virtual machine from another virtualization product, the operating system in that machine may expect a particular controller type and crash if it isn't found.